isomerpages/moe-yishunpri/_ccas/Clubs/ART & CRAFTS.md

 ### <u>Upcycling</u>

-In line with our school’s Applied Learning Programme (ALP), pupils engage themselves in Upcycling where “unrecyclable” waste is turned into something of value.
-They learn to create art with items of waste and their final products can be impressive.
+<p style="text-align: justify;">In line with our school’s Applied Learning Programme (ALP), pupils engage themselves in Upcycling where “unrecyclable” waste is turned into something of value.
+They learn to create art with items of waste and their final products can be impressive.</p>

 ### <u>Learning Journeys</u>

-We believe that Art is everywhere.
+<p style="text-align: justify;">We believe that Art is everywhere.
 Therefore, our Art club experiences are not confined to the classroom context per se.
-Our pupils have the opportunities to go on learning journeys to understand and gain greater awareness of the importance of the role of art in our environment and society.
+Our pupils have the opportunities to go on learning journeys to understand and gain greater awareness of the importance of the role of art in our environment and society.</p>

 <center></center>